Stop smoking in pregnancy

-The NHS Smokefree helpline is open 9am-8pm Monday to Friday, and 11am-4pm at weekends.
-The helpline on 0300 123 1044 offers free help, support and advice on stopping smoking, including when you're pregnant, and can give you details of local support services.
+The NHS Smokefree helpline offers free help, support and advice on stopping smoking and can give you details of local support services.

 You can also sign up to receive ongoing advice and support at a time that suits you.

-You can talk to your midwife, health visitor, practice nurse or pharmacist for advice and for details of your nearest NHS Stop Smoking service.
-They can offer one-to-one or group sessions with trained stop smoking advisers and may even have a pregnancy stop smoking specialist.
+NHS Stop Smoking services can offer 1-to-1 or group sessions with trained stop smoking advisers and may have a pregnancy stop smoking specialist.

-They can also offer advice about dealing with stress, weight gain and support the use of nicotine replacement therapy (such as patches or gum), if appropriate, to help you manage your cravings.
+They can also offer advice about dealing with stress, weight gain and support the use of NRT (such as patches or gum), if appropriate, to help you manage your cravings.

 Find out more about the effects of smoking in pregnancy, and getting support to quit, at Smokefree pregnancy and smoking .